Tylopilus felleus: Description

 The cap of this species grows up to 15 cm (6 in) in diameter, though some North American specimens reach 30 cm (12 in) across.
 Grey-yellow to pale- or walnut-brown, it is slightly downy at first and later becomes smooth with a matte lustre.
 It is initially convex before flattening out with maturity.
 The cap skin does not peel away from the flesh.
 The pores underneath are white at first and become pinkish with maturity.
 They are adnate to the stalk and bulge downwards as the mushroom ages.
 The pores bruise carmine or brownish, often developing rusty-brown spots with age, and number about one or two per millimetre.
 The tubes are long relative to the size of the cap, measuring 2–3 cm deep in the middle part of the cap.
 The stalk is initially bulbous before stretching and thinning in the upper part; the lower part of the stalk remains swollen, sometimes shrinking at the base where it attaches to the substrate.
 It measures 7–10 cm—rarely to 20 cm—tall, and 2–3 cm wide, and can bulge out to 6 cm across at the base.
 It is lighter in colour than the cap, and covered with a coarse brown network of markings, which have been likened to fishnet stockings in appearance.
 Described as "very appetising" in appearance, the flesh is white or creamy, and pink beneath the cap cuticle; the flesh can also develop pinkish tones where it has been cut.
 It has a slight smell, which has been described as pleasant, as well as faintly unpleasant.
 The flesh is softer than that of other boletes, and tends to become more spongy as the mushroom matures.
-Insects rarely infest this species.
+It is intensely bitter and rarely infested by insects.